 - According to a report from the Learning Policy Institute, the four key pillars of the community schools approach—integrated student supports, expanded and enriched learning time and opportunities, family and community engagement, and collaborative leadership and practice—promote conditions and practices found in high-quality schools, as well as address out-of-school barriers to learning.

 - Research shows that community school interventions can result in improvements in a variety of student outcomes, including attendance, academic achievement (including reducing racial and economic achievement gaps), and high school graduation rates, and meet the Every Student Succeeds Act standard of “evidenced-based” approaches to support schools identified for comprehensive and targeted support and intervention.

-- Research also shows that these programs offer a strong return on investment: 10 to 15 dollars for every dollar invested in community schools.
+- Research also shows that these programs offer a strong return on investment of up to $15 for every dollar invested in community schools.

 - This law is enacted to support the successful implementation of effective community schools that provide all students with equitable access to a high-quality education.

 - “Community school” means a public elementary or secondary school that includes all four of the following: